Website visitor tracking software for better engagement

-- Referral sources: Referral sources indicate where website traffic is coming from.
-It helps identify which channels (such as search engines, social media, or other websites) are driving the most visitors.
+- Referral sources: Referral sources track where website traffic is coming from.
+It helps identify which channels (such as search engines, social media, or other websites) are giving you the most visits.

 - Click rate: This gives the percentage of visitors who click on a specific link or call-to-action.
 It's commonly used for analyzing the effectiveness of advertisements or email campaigns.